Vladislav-Shevtsov/in-silico-MLVA/README.md

 The following command will execute generated bbduk_search_primers.sh bash file:
  ./bbduk_search_primers.sh

-By default 2 mismatches allowed but can be modified in the code by changing the value of mm, for example mm=3.
+By default 2 mismatches allowed but can be modified in the code by changing the value of hdist, for example hdist=3.

 # Users can use and share the code freely